 Leheriya

-Leheriya is a traditional craft from Rajasthan, which involves creating white or colored stripes on fabric using resist dyeing method.
+Leheriya is a traditional craft from Rajasthan, which involves creating white or colored stripes on fabric using tie & dye method.
 The unique pattern of Leheriya is inspired by the waves or Leher that appear when the wind blows over the sand dunes of the deserts in Rajasthan.
 The vivid colours and captivating designs capture the cultural essence of the region.

-The craft is traditionally practiced to make Safa which is the Rajasthan Turban, Dupattas and Sarees.
-It has a rich history, flourishing under the patronage of Rajasthan's royal families.
+The craft is traditionally practiced to make Safa which is the Rajasthan Turban, as well as Dupattas, Sarees.
+Leheriya Dupattas/Sarees are gifted to new brides and worn during festivals in Rajasthan.
+The craft has a rich history, flourishing under the patronage of Rajasthan's royal families.
 Turbans were a symbol of status, with different colors representing different royal houses.
-The king of Jaipur also known as Pink City famously wore a pink turban.
-It is also believed that the term "rani pink" became popular because of the queen's fondness for that shade.
+The king of Jaipur (also known as Pink City) famously wore a Pink turban.
+It is also believed that the term "Rani Pink" became popular due to the queen's fondness for that shade.

 Tie & dye method is called Bandhaai-Rangaai in Rajasthan.
 Artisans who tie are called Bandhere and those who dye are Neelgar or Rangrez.
 Neelgar traditionally only worked with the colour Neela or Indigo.
-These days, azo-free dyes are widely used for dyeing, along with natural dyes.
+These days, azo-free dyes are widely used by Leheriya artisans, along with natural dyes.
 Both types are non-toxic and safe for the skin.
 Unlike chemical dyes, they do not pose harm to the health of artisans who regularly come into contact with them.

 The prepared dye is boiled and passed through a sieve into a large copper vessel containing water and liquid soap.
 The tied white fabric is then soaked in this solution and mixed rigorously for some time.
 The whole mixture of fabric and dye solution is transferred to another vessel and boiled again.
 It takes half an hour for the dye to penetrate to all layers of the fabric.